nicofrancisco/api-rest-firebase/README.md

 # api-rest-firebase
-A List/Item rest API, made with javascript/jquery, bootrsapp and using Firebase as backend.
+A List/Item rest API, made with Javascript/JQuery, Bootstrap and Firebase as backend.